Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, or [Fighting Initiate] feat
 **Repeatable:** No

 You learn one manoeuvre of your choice from among those available to the Battle Master archetype.
-If a manoeuvre you use requires your target to make a saving throw to resist the manoeuvre's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).
+If a manoeuvre you use requires your target to make a Saving Throw to resist the manoeuvre's effects, the Saving Throw DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

 - You gain one superiority die, which is a :die-d6:d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your manoeuvres.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest